kristinanicole/popup-builder-1/readme.txt

   </div>

   <div>
-    If you think that you found a bug in our Promotional Popup plugin or have any questions, please feel free to contact us at <a href="mailto:wp-popup@sygnoos.com" title="wp-popup@sygnoos.com"><strong>wp-popup@sygnoos.com</strong></a>.
+    If you think that you found a bug in our Popup Builder plugin or have any questions, please feel free to contact us at <a href="mailto:wp-popup@sygnoos.com" title="wp-popup@sygnoos.com"><strong>wp-popup@sygnoos.com</strong></a>.
   </div>
 </div>